pulumi/docs/content/docs/guides/crosswalk/kubernetes/worker-nodes.md

 We can logically organize node groups in Kubernetes to use with configurable scheduling predicates on Pods.
-Node [Labels][k8s-labels] are used to identify nodes by attributes, and [Taints][k8s-taints] repel a set of Pods to ensure that only a given class of workload that can tolerate the taint is allowed to run on the nodes.
+Node [Labels][k8s-labels] are used to identify nodes by attributes, and [Taints][k8s-taints] evict a set of Pods to ensure that only a given class of workload that can tolerate the taint is allowed to run on the nodes.

 Both configurations can be set in the `PodSpec` using a